codelearn-org/android-tutorial-views/twitter-client-tutorial/_asynctask_tweets_write_new_asynctask.html.md

-# Moving writing of tweets to new AsyncTask

 As mentioned earlier, reading & writing from files are slightly elaborate tasks & should be done in a separate thread to avoid affecting the main Activity flow.